boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

         <echo file="${SF_RESULTS}">
 result=ok
 summary=build successful
-output.JAR_URL.locator=${SF_PRODUCT_URL}
+output.JAR_DIR.locator=${SF_PRODUCT_ROOT}
         </echo>
     </target>
 </project>
 ```

 In this example, `SOURCE_ROOT` is an input product that contains the directory path of the source tree to build.
 The build is done by running Ant on the source tree with the `"jar"` target.
 The build creates a number of JAR files in the directory `generated/bin` under the source tree.
-These JARs are moved to the products directory, so they can be served by the web server.
-The URL of the JARs on this web server becomes the locator of the `JAR_URL` output product.
+These JARs are moved to the products directory, which could be a directory on the local file system or on a network drive.

 ### NAnt <a id="nant"></a>